demeupai/southsystem/README.md

 * The code should be idempotent.
 (Ok)
 * The image should be deployed through Jenkins pipeline.
 * Submit the code to Github.
 (Ok)
 * Create usability instructions on readme file.
+(Ok)

 ______
 # Como foi solucionado